concord-consortium/lara/documentation/docker-production.md

 The rancher-agent parts of this cloud-config were based on the information provided here: http://docs.rancher.com/os/running-rancher-on-rancheros/

-Autoscaling Issues:
+#### Autoscaling Issues:

-- during an upgrade of a service, the health check will fail, and if it fails twice the autoscaller will shut down the instance.
+During an upgrade of a service, the health check will fail, and if it fails twice the autoscaller will shut down the instance.
 Ideally what we want is for the instance to be removed from the load balancer but not terminated by the autoscaller.
-It is possible to tell the autoscaller to not shutdown hosts that fail healtchecks.
+It is possible to tell the autoscaller to not shutdown hosts that fail healthchecks.
 So that will need to be work around for now when doing upgrades.

 Originally we also had a rancher based loadbalancer on each host.
+That approach also should have prevented the problem above.
-These loadbalancers actually sent requests to each of the hosts not just its own host.
-This complicates things, because the rancher loadblancer can send requests to any host with the app container.
+However these loadbalancers actually sent requests to each of the hosts not just the host it was running on.
+That approach complicated things, because the now a health check by the ELB was not really reporting the health of the host but of a random host in the grouping.

 ### Notes about issues with hostname in rancher

-When RancherOS 0.4.3 is started with the above user, the 'name' for a host displayed in rancher is just 'rancher'.
-This is not a problem in rancherOS 0.4.2.
-The rancher version at the time is 0.63.1.
+When RancherOS 0.4.3 is started, the 'name' for a host displayed in rancher is just 'rancher'.
+Originally this was not a problem.
+It seemed that the 0.4.3 upgrade caused the problem, but going back to 0.4.2 didn't solve it.

 I tried adding a label to the rancher-agent config in the userdata to make sure it started after cloud-init set the host name but that didn't help. `io.rancher.os.after: cloud-init`

+It seemed the rancheros 0.4.3 ami had a problem with configuring the hostname.
+However it seems 0.4.2 also has a problem with the hostname after it has been imaged, see below for more details.
+So we should be able to switch to RancherOS 0.4.3.

+When using the pre-built ami described above, the hostname is that of the of the cloned server.
+However when I upgraded rancher, it restarted the agents and that updated the host name. cloud-init is supposed to connect to ec2 and get the correct hostname, but it doesn't seem to do this.
+Another clue is that when using `system-docker inspect` on any of the stopped or running containers they all also list this wrong hostname.
+So the problem might be that the containers get this hostname when they were are initialy launched.
+Now when the AMI is made their config is saved on disk and when the AMI is booted again this hostname is used instead of cloud-init fetching a new one.

+In the AMI creation steps above the cloud-init container is removed before making the AMI.
+The hope was this would fix the problem.
+It did not.
+The rancher os startup.yml file is what initially launches all of these services so perhaps there is someway to tweak it that will fix the problem.

+- when launching the AMI that was created with the process above it seems to join the rancher host even though all of the containers were removed.
+This implies that the process above of cleaning the instance isn't good enough.
+Like the userdata from the original image is still located somewhere on the disk.

+To solve both of these problems I tried removing the cloud-init containers with: sudo system-docker rm -v cloud-init-pre sudo system-docker rm -v cloud-init

+this approach above did not help with the hostname problem.
+But it did prevent the host from being added to rancher.
+This will have to do.
+If I explore this more I'd start with the basic rancher OS AMI launch it, image it and launch it again to see what happens with the hostname.
+My suspicion is that cloud-init stores some cache info about the EC2 information on a shared volume.
+And it doesn't refetch the data.

 ## Thing still to improve